pulumi/docs/pulumi-hugo/themes/default/content/blog/deploy-ai-ml-vercel-app/index.md

 Our journey doesn't end here; it's merely a waypoint on the ever-evolving road of innovation.
 We invite you to share your thoughts, ideas, and suggestions for future installments of the Pulumi Python + MLOps series.
 Together, we'll continue pushing the boundaries of what's possible in the world of AI development.

-Join us in the [Pulumi Community Slack](https://slack.pulumi.com) or in the [Pulumiverse Community Katwalk Frontend Github repository](https://github.com/pulumiverse/katwalk-frontend) to decide what #aiChallenge we tackle next!
+Join us in the [Pulumi Community Slack](https://slack.pulumi.com) or in the [Pulumiverse Katwalk GitHub repository](https://github.com/pulumiverse/katwalk/) to decide what #aiChallenge we tackle next!